utkarshere/Customer-churn-modeling-project/README.md

 # Customer Churn Analysis and Predictive Modeling

-A customer churn prediction model for predicting the churn probability of a hypothetical utility company named **Powerco**.
+This project was developed as part of the [**`BCGX Data Science Virtual Experience Program`**](https://www.theforage.com/simulations/bcg/data-science-ccdz) by Boston Consulting Group on `Forage`.
+The task involved analyzing customer behavior and predicting churn for a hypothetical energy company, **Powerco**, using machine learning techniques.

 ## Overview